tacticdemonic/sb-logger-extension/sb-logger-extension/API_SETUP.md

 # API Setup Instructions

-The SB Logger extension can automatically check bet results using free sports APIs.
+The Surebet Helper extension can automatically check bet results using free sports APIs.
 Follow these steps to set up API access:

 ## Overview